emaele/rpi-go-bot/readme.md

 <h3>Available commands</h3>

-- You get notified on every startup
+- Get notified on every startup
 - ```/temp``` Get current CPU temperature
 - ```/reboot``` Reboot your Raspberry
 - ```/available_space``` Get the amount of free GBs on your sd